josmas/sensedash/README.md

 Single docker container can be used to test if the component is working properly.

-Run and opening port 3000 from container:
+Run opening port 3000 from container:
 ```console
 docker run -it --rm -p 3000:3000 --name server nodejs-server
 ```